d9pouces/PolyArchiv/doc/source/index.rst

 The complete backup operation is split into three steps for each collect point:

-  1. collect all data from sources (databases, files, config files, …) to the collect points,
+  1. collect all data from sources (like copying files or dumping databases) to the collect point,
-  2. perform the local collect operation (maybe a local `git` archive, or just raw files),
+  2. perform the local collect operation (maybe a local `tar.gz` archive, or just keep collected files as-this),
-  3. send all these data to distant servers (you can of course skip this step).
+  3. optionally send all the collected data to one or more distant servers.

+Some filters can be used (currently encrypting files or computing their md5 hashes) between the local collect and the remote send.
+Extra actions (“hooks”) can be called before or after a backup, or in case of success/error.

 .. toctree::
    :maxdepth: 1